ddella/OpenSSL/ECC Key Anatomy/README.md

 ```
 ![Alt text](/images/ecc-key-pair-hex.jpg "ECC key pair in hex format")
 ## ECC Key-Pair detail
-Use this command to get the ECC private/public key details:
+Use this command to get the ECC private key details:
 ```shell
 openssl ec -in ecc-private-key.pem -noout -text
 ```
 The top left side of the table is the output of the preceding command.
 The top righ side of the table is the hexadecimal representation of the base64 PEM file.
-The bottom portion of the table represents the decoded values of every fields in an ECC key-pair.
+The bottom portion of the table represents the decoded values of every fields in an ECC private key.
 ![Alt text](/images/ecc-key-pair-detail.jpg "ECC key-pair detail")
-To get the OID value from hexadecimal, I used the simple script made by Matthias Gaertner found [here](https://www.rtner.de/software/oid.html)
+To get the OID value from hexadecimal, I used a simple script made by Matthias Gaertner found [here](https://www.rtner.de/software/oid.html)
 To compile, just use GCC/Apple clang:
 ```shell
 gcc -Wall oid.c -o oid